If you rent out a house or apartment for short stays, you’ll likely need a permit.

 The proposed local law aims to improve management of short stay rentals with permits and clear rules for operators.

-The Proposed Short Stay Accommodation Local Law 2025 would introduce a permit system for homes and apartments rented out for short stays.
+The proposed Short Stay Accommodation Local Law 2025 would introduce a permit system for homes and apartments rented out for short stays.
 It aims to make operators responsible for managing their guests and resolving issues quickly to protect Brisbane’s incredible lifestyle.
 This will help ensure local neighbourhoods remain safe, peaceful and enjoyable for everyone.

 Brisbane is Australia’s lifestyle capital and short stay rentals can be popular for holidays and work trips, but they can sometimes cause problems for neighbours.